-Knocking out a tooth in an accident, cracking a molar on some hard food, or experiencing a sudden, unexplained toothache: All of these can be considered a dental emergency, requiring quick, professional diagnosis and treatment.
-Sometimes, however, it’s difficult to know whether you or someone else, is experiencing a real emergency.
-This resource guide can help you understand whether you need emergency dental care, and what you need to do if you experience dental trauma.
+Knocking out a tooth in an accident, cracking a molar on some hard food, or experiencing a sudden, unexplained toothache can lead to a dental emergency, which requires quick, professional diagnosis and treatment.
+Keep reading to learn more about emergency dental care and what you need to do if you experience dental trauma.

 What is a Dental Emergency?

 A dental emergency is an oral health condition that requires timely attention from your dentist.
 In some cases, the nature of the emergency is obvious, such as a tooth that has been knocked out or severely cracked.
 In other situations, you may have pain or bleeding but may be unsure of Its primary cause.
 As with any medical emergency, it is important to get professional advice and treatment right away.
 Ignoring bleeding, severe pain, or a loosened or broken tooth can create complications that will require more extensive and expensive treatment later on.

 In general, you don’t require emergency dental care unless you need immediate care.
-Broken crowns, lost fillings, a mild toothache, or a lost or broken dental appliance (such as a mouthguard or retainer) can be aggravating, but are not real emergencies.
-They will eventually require care, so you should still call your dentist, but you will likely not need an emergency appointment.
+Broken crowns, lost fillings, a mild toothache, or a lost or broken dental appliance (such as a mouthguard or retainer) can be aggravating, but are not cause for an immediate dental visit.
+While these dental issues will require care, you can wait to schedule a regular appointment with your dentist.

-Emergencies typically involve severe pain, uncontrolled bleeding, or a tooth that is at risk.
-A tooth that is at risk has been knocked out, severely loosened, broken, or cracked.
+Emergencies typically involve severe pain, uncontrolled bleeding, or a tooth that has been knocked out, severely loosened, broken, or cracked.
 In the event of a dental emergency, it is important to seek professional care without delay to improve your chances of saving your tooth.
 The following seven symptoms are indications of a dental emergency: